How are assessments marked

 Assessment Boards are responsible for ensuring examinations and assessment procedures under their remit are carried out in accordance with College regulations and other regulations governing the programme.
 All marks on assignments are provisional until approved by the relevant Assessment Board.

-There is more information about the role of Assessment Boards here.
+There is more information about the role of Assessment Boards on the Academic quality webpages.

 External Examiners are appointed to ensure the quality and standard of awards on each programme.
 The External Examiners are experienced examiners who are academics at other institutions in the same subject area as the programme.
 They ensure that assessment processes are fair, rigorous and operated equitably.